aklump/dompdf-fonts/README.md

 ## Installation

-1. `composer create-project aklump/dompdf-fonts`
+1. `composer require aklump/dompdf-fonts`
+1. Create a directory in your project to hold the source fonts and the configuration file.
+1. Copy the config file found in _vendor/aklump/dompdf-fonts/dompdf-fonts.config.dist.yml_ to the font folder as _dompdf-fonts.config.yml_.

 ## Get the .ttf font files

 1. Download one or more font families, say from <https://fonts.google.com>
-2. Copy the _.ttf_ versions to your source directory.
+2. For use with DomPDF you only need the _.ttf_ versions.
+Copy those to your source directory.
 In the examples shown below, that directory is _./fonts_.
 3. You will need up to four versions of the font: normal, bold, italic and bold italic.

 _Example file tree._